Update One – Neurological & Epidemiological Studies That Falsify Nearly Every Claim in Ley et al., 2014:

 On February 12th, 2014, “The Emperor Has No Clothes: A review of the ‘Pornography Addiction’ model‘” (“No Clothes“) appeared in the “Current Controversies” section of Current Sexual Health Reports.
 The journal’s editors were persuaded by its authors (“Ley et al.”) that “No Clothes” was an objective review, such that no opposing viewpoint was needed to convey a full picture of the controversy over porn addiction to the journal’s readers.

-Alas, the review is anything but objective.
-It constitutes a new low in the manipulation of academic writing to serve a shallow sexual political agenda.
+Alas, this “review” is anything but objective.
+In fact, it wasn’t a true review of the literature.
+Genuine reviews describe what databases were searched and name the keywords and phrases used in the search.
+Instead, Ley et al. constitutes a new low in the manipulation of academic writing to serve a shallow sexual political agenda.
 For years, a determined clique of sexologists have been ignoring the burgeoning findings of neuroscientists who study adolescents, behavioral addiction and sexual-conditioning, which, together, would swiftly advance the field of sexology from its Dark Ages into the light of modern science.
 Here these flat-earth sexologists endeavor to breathe life into their obsolete talking points via a polemic posing as a scientific review.

 Their current mission?
 To inflate and prop up an illusion that “Frequent porn users can’t be addicts because they’re just impulsive, sensation-seeking people with high libidos.”
 Never mind that addiction itself produces symptoms that make addicts more impulsive (hypofrontality), desperate for sensation (desensitization) and prone to cravings (which Ley et al. do their best to confound with high sexual desire).